krbuettner/krbuettner.github.io/_pages/about.md

 I currently work in the computer vision group with Dr. Adriana Kovashka at the University of Pittsburgh.

 ## News
-09-2021 I started in the Intelligent Systems program at the University of Pittsburgh.

 05-2022 I began a machine learning internship at GatherAI.

+09-2021 I enrolled in the Intelligent Systems Ph.D. program at the University of Pittsburgh.

+04-2021 I defended my M.S. thesis titled "A Case Study in Practical Neuromorphic Computing: Heartbeat Classification on the Loihi Neuromorphic Processor".
+Thanks to NSF SHREC for the support!

 ### Check out Blog periodically for blog posts about AI books, cool apps of AI, or side projects!